Delboy/EatMe/README.md

     - Each recipe will have two buttons, an edit and a delete button.
     - The edit button will take users to the edit recipe page for that particular recipe.
     - Clicking the delete button will bring up a modal which asks the user if they are sure they want to delete that particular recipe.
+    - A success message appears if a recipe is deleted successfully.
     - If a user tries to access this page without being signed in they will recieve a not logged in error.

 ### Searched Recipes Page